dinkzilla/mdl-ext/src/selectfield/readme.md

 ## Configuration options

-The MDL CSS classes apply various predefined visual and behavioral enhancements to the text field.
+The MDL CSS classes apply various predefined visual and behavioral enhancements to the select field.
 The table below lists the available classes and their effects.

 | MDL class | Effect | Remarks |
 |-----------|--------|---------|